machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 Pickit example case: Picking of washers
 =======================================

-This article covers an extensive overview of an actual Pickit application, picking washers out of a bin.
+This article covers an extensive overview of an actual Pickit application, namely picking randomly overlapping washers out of a bin.
-Once picked the washers are dropped on top of each other, for this high accuracy is necessary.
+The goal is to drop the washers on a peg, aligned, hence high accuracy is required.
-In this article the basics as well as the robot program used in this application are covered.
+This article covers the basic concepts required for solving this application, as well as the robot program.

 Motivation
 ----------

 For this application high accuracy is necessary to drop off the washers.
-When picking them straight from the bin it is not always easy or even possible to have this high accuracy.
+Such accuracy is not always easy or even possible to achieve when picking the parts straight from the bin.
-One of the reasons for this is that in a random bin all parts can be partially covered by each other.
+One of the reasons for this is that, in a random bin, the parts are usually partially occluding by each other.
-Also, specific for this application a magnetic gripper is used to pick the parts.
+Also, specifically for this application, a magnetic gripper is used to pick the parts.
-When picking parts with a magnetic gripper they tend to realign a bit when they are grasped.
+Influenced by the magnetic field, the washers tend to move slightly while grasped, and consequently the detection accuracy is lost.

-To solve this a robot program with two steps is introduced.
+To solve this, a robot program with two steps is introduced.
-In the first step the focus is to pick one part from the bin.
+In the first step, the focus is to pick one part from the bin.
-Once the part is picked it is shown again to the Pickit camera to determine the exact position of the part.
+Once the part is picked, it is shown again to the Pickit camera to determine its exact position.
-This information is then used to compensate while dropping the part.
+This information is then used to correct the drop off position the part.

-See video below for the results of this approach.
+See the video below to see the results of this approach.
-Here you can clearly see that the robot compensates when dropping of the part so that all parts are all nicely stacked on top of each other.
+The video clearly shows the robot correcting its position when dropping off the part, such that the washers fall accurately on the peg, nicely aligned.

 .. raw:: html